mspnp/spark-monitoring/perftools/deployment/readme.md

 ## Deployment of Log Analytics With Spark Metrics

+For more details on how to use Grafana to monitor Spark performance, visit: [Use dashboards to visualize Azure Databricks metrics](https://docs.microsoft.com/azure/architecture/databricks-monitoring/dashboards).

 ### Step 1: Deploy Log Analytics With Spark Metrics

 Open an Azure bash cloud shell or a bash command shell and execute the azure cli command,  Replacing yourResourceGroupName and yourLocation.